PhD & Postgraduate Research

 We recommend applicants submit their research interests and the PhD Admissions Tutor can pass their application onto the most relevant and available potential supervisor.
 However, If you would like to search for a suitable academic supervisor(to quote in your application) then you can find a list of our academics here.

-To submit an application, simply create an account on the My Applications website and then select ‘Create a new application’ from your homepage once you are logged-in.
+To submit an application, simply create an account on the Applying for postgraduate study website and then select ‘Create a new application’ from your homepage once you are logged-in.

 Using your account on the My Applications website, you are able to submit applications for the programme(s) which you wish to study, upload supporting documentation and provide us with information about referees.
 You may apply for all our postgraduate programmes using this method.